glasgowneuro/attys-scope/README.md

 ## Data format

-The file format can be comma separated or tab separated for saving.
-UDP is always CSV.
+For saving data to a file the format is either "comma separated" (CSV) or "tab separated" (TSV).

+UDP packets are always transmitted as CSV.

 ### Header